Rafi-hasmud/Covid-Portfolio-Project/README.md

 ## Data Exploration
 The Data **Exploration.sql** file contains SQL queries for exploring the Covid-19 data.
 The following queries have been used in this project:

 These SQL queries are used to explore and analyze COVID-19 data for a data analysis project.
+They were executed in Microsoft SQL Server Management Studio and were used to generate visualizations and insights about the COVID-19 pandemic.

 ### Part -1